RomeoDespres/reapy/README.md

 >>> RPR.GetCursorPosition()
 1.0
 ```

+Note that if you have the [SWS extension](http://sws-extension.org/) installed, the additional ReaScript functions it provides will be available in `reapy.reascript_api` and usable inside and outside REAPER as well.

 ### `reapy` API

 The purpose of `reapy` is to provide a more pythonic API as a substitute for ReaScript API.
 Below is the `reapy` way of executing the example above.